 \section{Performance}

 To evaluate the performance of the scheme, we conducted two separate 2D simulations.
 Each simulation was run for a total of 1000 time steps, with the initial resolution of the finest refinement level set at 325 m.
-In our tests, we found that the grey neutrino transport speeds up the overall code execution by a factor of four compared to the energy-dependent transport.
+In our tests, we found that the gray neutrino transport speeds up the overall code execution by a factor of four compared to the energy-dependent transport.
 When looking specifically at the neutrino transport, the speed increase is even more significant, surpassing a factor of five.
 The radiation transport takes approximately three times longer than the hydrodynamic calculation.
 For comparison, in the energy-dependent scheme, a radiation step is $\sim15$\,times more expensive than a hydrodynamic step.

-\section{Summary and Conclusion}
+\section{Summary and conclusion}

-In this work, we have performed a comprehensive comparison of the energy-integrated neutrino transport scheme of \cite{Foucart:2016rxm} with fully energy-dependent neutrino transport.
-We found that the method outlined by \cite{Foucart:2016rxm} yields reasonable shock evolutions in our tests, but PNS radii that are 15-20 per cent larger compared to those obtained in corresponding simulations using energy-dependent neutrino transport.
-We also found, in 2D test simulations, that our implementation of the original grey transport reduced the explodability of the models compared to the energy-dependent simulations.
+In this work, we performed a comprehensive comparison of the energy-integrated neutrino transport scheme of \cite{Foucart:2016rxm} with fully energy-dependent neutrino transport.
+We found that the method outlined by \cite{Foucart:2016rxm} yields reasonable shock evolutions in our tests, but PNS radii that are 15-20\% larger compared to those obtained in corresponding simulations using energy-dependent neutrino transport.
+We also found, in 2D test simulations, that our implementation of the original gray transport reduced the explodability of the models compared to the energy-dependent simulations.